x0x1337x0x/Finding-Generator-for-Nessus-via-MS-Excel-/README.md

 # Finding-Generator-for-Nessus-via-MS-Excel-
-This will help my Local Organization to generate an finding tracker.
-As i found out they still relying on manual interaction on sorting the finding which consume the time and effort which u can finish within a few minutes
+This project helps local organizations generate and manage finding trackers more efficiently.
+During my assessment, I found that many organizations still rely on manual processes to sort and categorize findings, which consume significant time and effort.
+By automating this workflow, tasks that previously took hours can now be completed within minutes, improving efficiency, consistency, and overall productivity.